business-science/timetk/README.md

 sweep
 =====

-> Your Swiss Army Knife for "tidy" forecasting and time series analysis
+> A "tidy" toolkit for forecasting and time series analysis